Electronic contracts vs traditional contracts is a debate that has long been settled, yet some businesses still haven’t made the transition.

 Have you ever found yourself looking through page after page of a paper contract just to find one word, phrase, date, or even typo?

-If you have multiple versions of the same contract, you could spend hours sifting through several pages of several files just to find the smallest mistake or bit of content that you need to change.
+If you have multiple versions of the same contract, you could spend hours sifting through dozens of pages of several files just to find the smallest mistake or bit of content that you need to change.

 By using electronic contracts and a software solution like PandaDoc, you can perform quick searches through a single document or throughout your entire database to find what you’re looking for.